By Ed Miseta, Chief Editor, Clinical Leader

 The move to decentralized trials, while easing the burden on patients and investigators, will also create operational issues for companies.
 Respondents noted ensuring compliance (56 percent), effectively tracking data (44 percent) and the ability to integrate new technologies with other platforms (40 percent) as the factors most likely to impact their technology requirements and current environment.
 But there are other challenges companies will face.

-When adopting decentralized trials, patient engagement and engagement was cited as the main challenge that would be faced.
+When adopting decentralized trials, patient engagement was cited as the main challenge that would be faced.
 It was noted by 59 percent of survey respondents.
 That was followed by ensuring data reliability and quality (50 percent), data collection (45 percent), and comparative lack of regulatory guidance (33 percent).
 Another 33 percent cited comfort level and ease of use by patients.

 Remote data collection goes hand-in-hand with decentralized trials.
 The majority of respondents, 67 percent, noted they have already implemented remote data collection or are planning to do so.
 The means of implementing remote data collection varies, with 57 percent noting they are using patient apps, 49 percent citing ePRO, 45 percent using wearables/devices, and others mentioning monitors and mHealth.
 Twenty-four percent say they are already using wearable and remote monitoring technologies.
 Another 13 percent plan to do so in the next 6 months.